Release 1.3.0 does not detect rubytree under ruby 1.9.3p0 / rails 2.3.14

 Run `rake gems:install` to install the missing gems.

 As you can see above, rubytree is installed.

 Thanks a lot.

-#7 Updated by Olivier Chorier about 1 year ago
+#7 Updated by Olivier Chorier over 6 years ago

 Sorry, I followed steps described on the following page http://www.redmine.org/projects/redmine/wiki/HowTo_Install_Redmine_in_a_sub-URI_on_Windows_with_Apache and everything seems to be ok now.